PBPospisil/nhlDataAnalysisProject/README.md

 # Data Visualization and Model Testing on 'NHL Game Data'

-Data analysis of the 'NHL Game Data', the dataset from kaggle and contributed by Marting Ellis.
+Data analysis of the 'NHL Game Data', the dataset from kaggle and contributed by Martin Ellis.
 This project contains a series of scripts to filter data for processing and visualization.
 Spanning 6 years and containing rich detail for every play such as location on the ice and secondary play type, this data set motivated an effort to analyze NHL data and reveal new insights and characterize known tendencies.

 ## Getting Started